Kizoky/hexen_allies_ZS/README.md

 Cleric, Fighter, or the Mage, depending on which Playerclass the player is playing as.

 Note: This mod is still WIP!
-Currently the only way to spawn an Ally is by doing "summon HA_CoreAI"

 # Todo:
 - [x] Port WIP AI from *Mr. Smiley Head's Safari 2*, use that as a base, and improve upon
 - [x] Implement/mimic features from V1 and V2
 - [x] In HUBs AI should follow the Player(s) through levels
 - [ ] Command System
-- [ ] Make Souls spawnable from fallen monsters
+- [x] Make Souls spawnable from fallen monsters
-- [ ] AI Spawning Criteria, Inventory item for spawning allies
+- [x] AI Spawning Criteria, Inventory item for spawning allies
 - [ ] Toggleable Gameplay features
 ## Port Weapon code:
 - [x] Fighter AI